ndrewpj/FastFlowLM/README.md

-# 🚀 FastFlowLM
+# FastFlowLM

-**Deploy large language models (LLMs) on AMD Ryzen™ AI NPUs—in minutes.**
+Run large language models on AMD Ryzen™ AI NPUs — in minutes.

-Think **Ollama**, purpose-built for the AMD Ryzen™ NPU architecture.
+FastFlowLM is a lightweight runtime for deploying LLMs like LLaMA and DeepSeek directly on AMD’s integrated NPU — no GPU or CPU needed.

+Just like Ollama, but built for Ryzen™.

 ---

-## Overview

-**FastFlowLM** is a high-performance runtime for deploying state-of-the-art LLMs—such as **LLaMA**, **DeepSeek**, and others—directly on AMD Ryzen™ NPUs.
-It is engineered for **low-latency**, **low-power**, and **always-on** AI, leveraging the NPU silicon already embedded in next-gen AI PCs.
+## 🧠 Local AI on Your NPU

+FastFlowLM makes it easy to run modern LLMs locally with:
+- ⚡ High performance and low power
+- 🧰 Simple CLI and API
+- 🔐 Fully private and offline

+No drivers, no model rewrites, no tuning — it just works.

 ---

-## Key Features
+## ✅ Features

-### 👨‍💻 Developer-Centric Design
-Purpose-built for local AI agent development.
-No low-level NPU knowledge required—FastFlowLM abstracts the hardware layer for you.

-### 🧰 Ollama-Like Simplicity
-Offers a streamlined **CLI** and **API**, mirroring the ease of use of Ollama, with the added benefit of **native NPU acceleration**.

-### 💻 Zero GPU/CPU Dependency
-All model inference runs entirely on the **AMD Ryzen™ NPU**, freeing CPU and GPU resources for other workloads.

-### 📏 Extended Context Support
-Supports long context windows—**up to 128k tokens** on models like **LLaMA 3.1/3.2**—enabling long-form reasoning, multi-turn memory, and RAG workflows without compromise.
+- **Runs fully on AMD Ryzen™ NPU** — no GPU or CPU load
+- **CLI-first developer flow** — like Ollama, but optimized for NPU
+- **Support for long context windows** — up to 128k tokens (e.g., LLaMA 3.1/3.2)
+- **No low-level tuning required** — plug in your model, we handle the rest

 ---

-## ⚡ Performance That Speaks for Itself
+## ⚡ Performance

 Compared to AMD Ryzen™ AI Software 1.4 (GAIA or Lemonade):

-### 🚀 LLM Decoding Throughput *(TPS: Tokens per Second)*
+### LLM Decoding Speed (TPS: Tokens per Second)
-- Up to **14.2× faster** vs NPU-only baseline
+- 🚀 Up to 14.2× faster (vs NPU-only baseline)
-- Up to **16.2× faster** vs hybrid iGPU+NPU baseline
+- 🚀 Up to 16.2× faster (vs hybrid iGPU+NPU)

-### 🔋 Power Efficiency
+### Power Efficiency
-- Up to **2.66× more efficient** in LLM decoding vs NPU-only
+- 🔋 Up to 2.66× more efficient (vs NPU-only)
-- Up to **11.38× more efficient** in LLM decoding vs hybrid iGPU+NPU
+- 🔋 Up to 11.38× more efficient (vs hybrid)
-- Up to **3.4× more efficient** in LLM prefill vs NPU-only or hybrid
+- 🔋 Up to 3.4× more efficient in prefill (vs NPU-only or hybrid)

-### ⏱️ Latency *(LLM Prefill Speed)*
+### Latency
-- **Matches or exceeds** the **Time to First Token (TTFT)** performance of NPU-only and hybrid configurations
+- ⏱️ Matches or exceeds TTFT of NPU-only or hybrid configurations

 ---

-## Model Support
+## 🧪 Model Support

+FastFlowLM supports many of today’s best open models:
-- ✅ Meta LLaMA 3.1 / 3.2
+- LLaMA 2 / 3.1 / 3.2
-- ✅ DeepSeek R1
+- DeepSeek R1 / V2
-- ✅ And more...
+- Phi-2 / Phi-3
+- Command-R / Zephyr
+*…and more coming soon.*

 ---

-## Quick Start (Coming Soon)

-Full installation guide, API reference, and deployment examples will be published shortly.
+## 🛠️ Getting Started

+Documentation, install guides, and example workflows coming soon.
+You’ll be able to:
+- Load and run models locally via CLI
+- Integrate into your app via a simple HTTP API

 ---

-## License

-This project is released under the **MIT License**.
-Proprietary components are distributed in binary form and subject to separate licensing terms.

----

 ## 🔒 Proprietary Kernel Optimizations

-FastFlowLM leverages **proprietary, low-level kernel code** optimized specifically for AMD Ryzen™ NPUs.
+FastFlowLM uses **proprietary low-level kernel code** optimized for AMD Ryzen™ NPUs.
-> These performance-critical components are **not open source**, but seamlessly integrated into the runtime for maximum efficiency and security.
+> These kernels are **not open source**, but are included as binaries for seamless integration.

-The open-source layers include the CLI, model orchestration, and runtime logic—enabling developers to integrate and deploy models without concern for NPU internals.
+The rest of the stack — CLI, model runner, orchestration — is open and developer-friendly.

 ---

-## Acknowledgments
+## License

-Special thanks to **AMD Ryzen™ AI** engineering teams and the broader open-source community for driving innovation in efficient edge AI.
+Open components are released under the **MIT License**.
+Proprietary binaries are subject to separate terms.

 ---